 Singapore Budget Trip

-Top Tip: A Singapore sightseeing pass can help reduce Singapore expenses for tourists – we’ve included cost-saving pass tips at the end of the post.
+Top Tip: A Singapore sightseeing pass – like the iVenture Singapore Card – can help reduce Singapore expenses for tourists.
+We’ve included cost-saving pass tips at the end of the post.

 Singapore Itinerary 3 Days

-Note: Singapore trip itinerary tips for what to see in Singapore in a day – and up to a week – are included at the end of the post.
+Wondering what to do in Singapore for 1 day or are you planning a Singapore One-Week Itinerary?
+To help you plan your longer or shorter trip, we include Singapore trip itinerary tips for what to see in Singapore in a day and up to a week at the end of the post.

 Fort Canning Park

-Located in the heart of the city is Fort Canning Park.
+Located in the heart of the city is Fort Canning Park – and it marks the first stop on your Singapore trip plan.
 The small hill has played a big role in the history of Singapore.
 It was home to kings in the 14th century, British Army Barracks in the 19th century and is the site where Singapore surrendered to Japan in 1942.
 Shaded trails meander through the forested hill that is sprinkled with relics from the past: The Battlebox, Gothic Gate and Fort Canning Lighthouse shouldn’t be missed!

 In the Downtown Core, sleek high-rises tower over ornate temples and traditional dwellings that sit along the Singapore River.
 The district is the financial center of Singapore, which grew from the colony established on the banks of the river in 1823 by Sir Stamford Raffles and the British East India Company.
 As the location marks the beginning of modern Singapore, it’s a great place to kick off your Singapore travel itinerary!